twigphp/Twig/doc/filters/filter.rst

     {{ sizes|filter(v => v > 38)|join(', ') }}
     {# output 40, 42 #}

-Combined with the ``for`` tag, it allows to filter the itemss to iterate over:
+Combined with the ``for`` tag, it allows to filter the items to iterate over:

 .. code-block:: twig